onanying/onanying/README.md

 ## I am Lj 🏂🏻

 - Full-stack engineer
-- Backend focusing on Golang & PHP & Lua
+- Backend focusing on Golang & PHP & Java & Python & Node.js & Lua
 - Frontend focusing on Vue & Flutter & Android

 ## This is a collection of awesome code packages that I have written